swisspost/container_day_ict_campus/advanced/filebrowser/README.md

 ## Bonus

-Instead of the locally created `./data` directory use a docker volume mounted at `/src`.
+Instead of the locally created `./data` directory use a [docker volume](https://docs.docker.com/storage/volumes/).

 ## Solution